IceHacks/SurvivCheatInjector/README.md

 # Surviv Cheat Injector
 ### Note: if you like this cheat, please star it.
 ## Download
-To download simply go into the [build folder](https://github.com/IceHacks/SurvivCheatInjector/tree/master/build) and find the latest `ZIP` file.
-To receive the `ZIP` file click on it and then select "view raw".
+To download simply go into the [release page](https://github.com/IceHacks/SurvivCheatInjector/releases) and download the latest `ZIP` file.
 ## Installation
 To install the cheat: